Skip to main content

 Hub Key Features

-• Must reads: Mark specific content as mandatory and track who has confirmed they've read it, with automated reminders sent to anyone who hasn't.
+• Must reads: Mark content as mandatory and track who has confirmed they've read it, with automated reminders sent to anyone who hasn't.

 Hub Integrations